If your question is not answered here please join us for our Virtual Q + A on Wednesday 22 February, 6pm (Follow this link to register)

 Can I apply with an existing project?

 Yes.
-It could be the seed of an idea, or it could be an idea that has gotten to a point that needs space to grown into the next iteration.
-There is no preference, but we want to acknowledge the often-free work artists undertake to develop ideas and this residency is a wonderful place to do just that.
+It could be the seed of an idea, or it could be an idea that has gotten to a point that needs space to grow into the next iteration.
+There is no preference, but we want to acknowledge the often-unpaid labour artists undertake to develop ideas and this residency is a wonderful place to do just that.

 What if I have had previous support or funding for this project?